Natalie Mitchell

 That’s ok!
 Understandable!
 Our journey will begin with a conversation where I will learn more about you and understand why you are interested in art therapy, and what you are hoping for.
 I can offer you more information about art therapy and we can talk about how it could support you.
 We can also talk through any questions you may have.

-An art therapy session will be a calm, safe space to explore experiences, thoughts and ideas.
+An art therapy session can offer a space to explore experiences, thoughts and ideas.
 It isn’t about making art for the wall, but rather use the time to explore emotion through your creative expression – the process is often the key.I would ask questions or offer thoughts on your art or what is happening in the room with you, me, or us.
-Perhaps, what was going through your mind as you created the image, or what were you feeling when you worked on it.
+Perhaps, what was going through your mind as you created the image, or what you were feeling when you worked on it.
 The process is often the insight into your thoughts and emotions.
 You may notice a change in your mood from starting the piece of art to finishing it.
 You may feel sensations in your body as you are creating.
 These are all important and welcome.

 Do I need to be artistic or good at art to have art therapy?